-GOALS OF CREATIVES The creatives in our sample display a wide range of motivations and aspirations for pursuing their creative practice.
+The creatives in our sample display a wide range of motivations and aspirations for pursuing their creative practice.
 As Figure 7 shows, 41% of respondents consider their creative practice to be their main career.
 Their creative work either is, or they would like to be, their primary source of income.
 We refer to these individuals as "career creatives" throughout this report.

 For 18% of respondents, earning income is an important motivation for doing their creative work, but they don't view their creative practice as their main job or career.

 For the rest, earning income from their creative practice is less important.
 Thirty percent earn or would like to earn some income from their creative practice, but don't consider that a major motivation.
 Eleven percent of respondents have no intention to generate revenue from their practice.

 The earning objectives of survey respondents are strongly related to their economic situation and support needs and are therefore frequently referenced throughout this report.

 When survey respondents were asked to select the most urgent goal for their professional lives and creative practice, 21% chose "reaching a wider audience with my primary creative practice" (Figure 8).
 "Earning more money (from all sources" ranked second (18%), followed by "improving the quality/technique in my primary creative practice" (17%) and "increasing my income from my primary creative practice, so I can reduce my hours in other jobs" (16%).
 Two of the top four goals have to do with earning more money.
 In one instance, respondents are expressing a need for more money overall; in the other, they are comfortable with their level of income, but aspire to shift the focus of their careers towards their creative work and away from jobs in other fields.

-36 Earning Objectives for Creative Practice How do you feel about earning income from your primary creative practice? n=1458 I do not try to earn income from my primary creative practice.
+Earning Objectives for Creative Practice

+"I do not try to earn income from my primary creative practice"

-I earn (or would like to earn) some income, but that's not a major motivation.
-Earning income is an important part of why I do my primary creative practice, but it's not my main job or career.
-My primary creative practice is mu main career.
-It is (or I'd like it to be) the main way I support myself.
-Figure 8: Most Urgent Goals of Creatives, Overall and by Earning Objective.
-How do you feel about earning income from your primary creative practice?
+"I earn (or would like to earn) some income, but that's not a major motivation" 30%

+"Earning income is an important part of why I do my primary creative practice, but it's not my main job or career"

+"My primary creative practice is my main career.
+It is (or I'd like it to be) the main way I support myself" 41%

+Most Urgent Goals of Creatives, Overall and by Earning Objective.

-- A: All respondents (n=1395) - B: Creative Practice is Main Career (n=560) - C: Income is a Major Motivation for Creative Practice (n=237) - D: Income is Not a Major Motivation for Creative Practice (n=394) - E: Not Seeking Income for Their Creative Practice (n=150) player ...
-[But now,] if it's not something that I'm personally extremely passionate about, I'm getting paid and that's what it is." - Music Producer
+A: All respondents B: Creative Practice is Main Career C: Income is a Major Motivation for Creative Practice D: Income is Not a Major Motivation for Creative Practice E: Not Seeking Income for Their Creative Practice